kepler16/kmono/README.md

 ## Overview

-kmono is a build tool designed specifically for managing Clojure monorepos.
-With features like automatic change detection via git, semantic versioning through commit prefixes, and parallel build processing, kmono aims to simplify and automate your monorepo experience.
+kmono is a command runner tool designed specifically for managing Clojure monorepos.
+With features like automatic change detection via git, semantic versioning through commit prefixes, and parallel excution, kmono aims to simplify and automate your monorepo experience.

 ## Quick Start